mwmlln/shinju_select/README.md

   * Checkout page

-    The chackout page consists of delviery infomation form, payment information and order summary.
+    The chackout page consists of delviery infomation form, payment and information.
 The delivery informaion form is used for the shopper to fill out their address and contact information.
 This section and payment information is liked to stripe payment system where stripe will process the secure payment.
+If the payment is unsuccessful, error message will prompt the shopper accordingly.

+  * Order summery page

     Upon successfull payment, the shopper will be redirected to the page with thank you message and order summary.
-If the payment is unsuccessful, error message will prompt the shopper accordingly.
+    This page can also be accessed from order history section in profile page.
+    Each product in the order detail has a link to open review page of the product.

   * Profile page

+    All registered user can open this page to update their delivery informaion.
+    Order summary can be reviewed here and open the order detail page by using the link from this page.

   * About the Site page

+    This page provide the general company informaion.

   * Delivery info page

+    This page provide the delivery information

+  * Contact us page

+    Site visitors can submit any queries from this site

   * Register page

+    User can easily register with thier email addess here

   * Login page

+    Registered users can login from this page here.

   * Logout page

+    Prompt user to confirm if they wish to logout to avoid accidentally loggingout.

 ### Features Left to Implement

 * Stock numbers real time update.
 There is no automated stock number update in the current project and site owner needs to update the stock number manually after each sales.
 The logic should be in place to update automatically, However, due to the short timescale and current skillset I was unable to implement it.

+* Product Manage page to upload all the images in one step.
+  Ideally this page should allow superuser to add a product and related images from one page.
+However, it was more challenging than I hoped and my attempts to use django's inline formset factory to archive this was unsuccessful before the project deadline.
+Currently only product info without images can be added from this page.
+  However, Product tab in admin page is customised for the superuser to add product and images in one page instead.

 ## Testing